-Mr. Vartanian served in the Reagan Administration as General Counsel of the Federal Home Loan Bank Board and the FSLIC, and prior to that, he served in the Office of the Comptroller of the Currency as Special Assistant to the Chief Counsel and Senior Trial Attorney.
+Mr. Vartanian served in the Reagan Administration as General Counsel of the Federal Home Loan Bank Board and the FSLIC, where he was the chief legal officer with regard to U.S. thrift institutions, Freddie Mac, the Federal Home Loan Banks and the FSLIC.
+He authorized more than 430 bank receiverships and conservatorships, structured many of the first interstate and inter-industry bank mergers, brought hundreds of enforcement actions, and was a principal architect of the Garn-St. Germain Act.
+Prior to that, he served in the Office of the Comptroller of the Currency as Special Assistant to the Chief Counsel and Senior Trial Attorney in the Carter Administration.
 He has also served on the staffs of the Administrative Conference of the United States and the Depository Institutions Deregulation Committee (DIDC).

 Mr. Vartanian has consistently been recognized over the years as one of the leading practitioners in his field by publications such as Chambers, The Legal 500, IFLR 1000 and The Best Lawyers in America.
-He has been praised by Chambers USA for his outstanding work as “one of the best financial services lawyers in America,” and someone his clients say is “highly regarded by the federal regulators” and who “brings unparalleled experience and judgment to difficult decision-making both as a deal-maker and regulatory guru.”
-In 2015, Mr. Vartanian was named a BTI Client Services All-Star, recognized as one of 354 lawyers nationwide for excellence in client service.
+Chambers USA notes his clients’ comments regarding his outstanding work as “one of the best financial services lawyers in America,” and someone his clients say is “highly regarded by the federal regulators” and who “brings unparalleled experience and judgment to difficult decision-making both as a deal-maker and regulatory guru.”
+In 2015 Mr. Vartanian was named a BTI Client Services All-Star, recognized as one of 354 lawyers nationwide for excellence in client service.
 He was also named “Washingtonian of the Year” in 2008, based on the charitable work that he does in the D.C. metropolitan area.

 Mr. Vartanian has written numerous books and articles and is a frequent lecturer and media commentator on the financial services industry.
 His book publications include: